Yusreen/Demo/README.md

 # Demo
-This repo is for demo
+This repo is for the demo.